UCL/research-computing-with-cpp/05libraries/sec05Summary.md

 ### No Magic Answer

-* C++ is more tricky than MATLAB / Python
+Managing libraries in C++ is more tricky than other languages.

-* While package managers make it easier, you still need to understand what you're building.
+While package managers make it easier, you still need to understand what you're building.

 ### A Few Good Libraries